MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 1. For Rooms, do the values match any of the text labels in the DWG file?
 1. When concatenated, do the Floor, Wing, and Room values match any of the text labels in the DWG file?

-If either check returns a match, the location pattern mapping is successful and you move to the final stage.
+If either check returns a match, the location mapping for that pattern is successful and you move to the final stage.
 In the Ready to go stage, you'll see the number of users mapped to the floor plan locations.
 You can verify this in the Details pane.
+In this scenario, only users 1-4 would be mapped.
+The preferred method to map users 5 and 6, is to update their user profile to follow the specified pattern, DesignB/F125.
+You can also edit the text labels in the DWG file to match the unique pattern, -25 instead of 25.